-A laboratory stove is made of stainless steel, both in its exterior and interior, this provides them with high durability.
+A laboratory oven is made of stainless steel, both in its exterior and interior, this provides them with high durability.
 In addition, they have a microprocessor that makes sure to maintain a uniform temperature and allows it to be graduated digitally.

-How to use a laboratory stove
+How to use a laboratory oven

 In it, dry heat is generated at a temperature of 180 ° C for about two hours, which allows sterilization of all the material placed in the drying cavity.
 This eliminates any possibility of contaminating biological activity in the containers.

-What is the importance of the stove?
+What is the importance of the oven?

 Drying ovens have two main functions in a laboratory: Dry and sterilize glass and metal material used in laboratory work, in examinations and tests carried out in the same.